United Kingdom membership of the European Union: Maastricht Treaty and Referendum Party

 Thatcher resigned as Prime Minister in November 1990, amid internal divisions within the Conservative Party that arose partly from her increasingly Eurosceptic views.
 The United Kingdom was forced to withdraw from the ERM in September 1992, after the pound sterling came under pressure from currency speculators (an episode known as Black Wednesday).
 The resulting cost to UK taxpayers was estimated to be in excess of £3 billion.

-On 1 November 1993, the Maastricht Treaty introduced new concepts such as the euro, a European Central Bank or the European citizenship; it also changed the name of the Community to the European Union reflecting the evolution of the organization from an economic union into a political union: the Union is founded on the European Communities (first pillar), with two additional areas of cooperation (second and third pillars): the Common Foreign and Security Policy (CSFP) and Justice and Home Affairs (JHA).
+On 1 November 1993, the Maastricht Treaty started the implementation of the Economic and Monetary Union of the European Union and formalized European citizenship; it also changed the name of the Community to the European Union reflecting the evolution of the organization from an economic union into a political union, which started long before (TREVI, European Political Co-operation).: the Union is founded on the European Communities (first pillar), with two additional areas of cooperation (second and third pillars): the Common Foreign and Security Policy (CSFP) and Justice and Home Affairs (JHA).
 As a result of the Lisbon Treaty, which entered into force on 1 December 2009, the Maastricht Treaty is now known, in updated form as, the Treaty on European Union (2007) or TEU, and the Treaty of Rome is now known, in updated form, as the Treaty on the Functioning of the European Union (2007) or TFEU.

 The Referendum Party was formed in 1994 by Sir James Goldsmith to contest the 1997 general election on a platform of providing a referendum on the UK's membership of the EU.
 It fielded candidates in 547 constituencies at that election, and won 810,860 votes or 2.6% of the total votes cast.
 It failed to win a single parliamentary seat because its vote was spread out across the country, and lost its deposit (funded by Goldsmith) in 505 constituencies.

+Costs and benefits of membership

+The UK made significant contributions to the EU budget.

+While a member, there were a number of economic benefits to the UK, particularly arising from being part of the European single market.

+Britain was one of the largest recipients of research funding from the EU.
+From 2007 to 2013, the UK received €8.8 billion out of a total of €107 billion expenditure on research, development and innovation in EU Member States, associated and third countries.
+At the time, this represented the fourth largest share in the EU.
+The European Research Council granted 79 projects funding in the UK in 2017, more than any other EU country.

+Some studies found significant net benefits, amounting to 6 times the cost of membership.
+Others found that they are finely balanced.
+Studies that found net costs of membership, i.e., net benefits of leaving the EU were found to depend on the assumptions used.

 United Kingdom opt-outs from EU legislation

-United Kingdom opted out from EU legislations.